Investigation of a surfactant monolayer#

 [12]:

-resolution_function = PercentageFhwm(5)
+resolution_function = PercentageFwhm(5)

-sample = Sample(air_layer, dspc, d2o_layer)
+sample = Sample(Multilayer(air_layer), dspc, Multilayer(d2o_layer))

 model = Model(